 - .1 Vehicular access ways to all dwellings within the sector are to be from the internal private road(s).
-As represented by the Vehicle Access Location highlighted on the Sector Plan Map, the vehicular entrance to the sector is from Endeavour Boulevard.
-All these points of vehicular access may be controlled by a security gate provided, in front of the gate accessed form Endeavour Boulevard, adequate provision is made for vehicular turnaround and some parking. - .2 Pedestrian access into the sector must be provided at the points shown indicatively on the Sector Plan Map. - .3 Additional pedestrian pathways may be provided in locations and to details approved by Council. - .4 If the existing village is extended (as a retirement village) to the site west of this sector pedestrian and vehicular access may be provided for internal access.
-An emergency access will be provided and maintained should this not be extended.

-7.3.3 Lighting and Glare Management

-- .1 No person will cause, carry out or erect a light source in such a manner that light emanating from the source is a nuisance. - .2 All lighting other than public lighting (e.g. road lighting) is to comply with AS4282-1997 Control of the obtrusive effects of outdoor lighting.
-The curfew hours applicable to this sector plan are 10pm 6am, unless otherwise varied by Council. - .3 Lighting must provide the level of illumination necessary for safe vehicular and pedestrian movement through the sector. - .4 Where provided within landscaped areas, the choice and location of lighting must allow for plant and tree growth and, conversely, not become obscured as the landscape matures. - .5 Permanent strobe, laser, flashing, oscillating, moving or alternating lights are not permitted. - .6 Attenuating the impact of the flood lights from adjoining developments.

-7.3.4 Noise Attenuation Measures for Housing next to Major Roads treatment of the noise fence to the southern boundary has been included in Annexure D.

-.1 For dwellings abutting Endeavour Boulevard, a traffic noise fence (or other suitable treatment as proposed by a qualified acoustic consultant - such as an earth mound) is required to be constructed on the boundary of the sector in order to reduce traffic noise levels on those dwellings.
-An indicative

-Where dwellings abutting Endeavour Boulevard are elevated above the ground or are two storey design, the predicted long term traffic noise levels may exceed 63dB(A).
+As represented by the Vehicle Access Location highlighted on the Sector Plan Map, the vehicular entrance to the sector is from Endeavour Boulevard and via the cul de sac which adjoins the Sector to the east.
+All these points of vehicular access may be controlled by a security gate provided, in front of the gate accessed from Endeavour Boulevard, adequate provision is made for vehicular turnaround and some parking. - .2 Pedestrian access into the sector must be provided at the points shown indicatively on the Sector Plan Map. - .3 Additional pedestrian pathways may be provided in locations and to details approved by Council. - .4 Pedestrian and vehicular access may be provided for internal access to the east of this sector to the existing village.
+An emergency access will be provided and maintained should this not be extended. - 7.3.3 Lighting and Glare Management - .1 No person will cause, carry out or erect a light source in such a manner that light emanating from the source is a nuisance. - .2 All lighting other than public lighting (e.g. road lighting) is to comply with AS4282-1997 Control of the obtrusive effects of outdoor lighting.
+The curfew hours applicable to this sector plan are 10pm 6am, unless otherwise varied by Council. - .3 Lighting must provide the level of illumination necessary for safe vehicular and pedestrian movement through the sector. - .4 Where provided within landscaped areas, the choice and location of lighting must allow for plant and tree growth and, conversely, not become obscured as the landscape matures. - .5 Permanent strobe, laser, flashing, oscillating, moving or alternating lights are not permitted. - .6 Attenuating the impact of the flood lights from adjoining developments. - 7.3.4 Noise Attenuation Measures for Housing next to Major Roads - .1 For dwellings abutting Endeavour Boulevard, a traffic noise fence (or other suitable treatment as proposed by a qualified acoustic consultant such as an earth mound) is required to be constructed on the boundary of the sector in order to reduce traffic noise levels on those dwellings. - .2 Where dwellings abutting Endeavour Boulevard are elevated above the ground or are two storey design, the predicted long term traffic noise levels may exceed

+63dB(A).
 To minimise intrusion of traffic noise into these dwellings they are to be designed to Categories 3 or 4 as defined in Australian Standard AS3671-1989.
 Residents / builders should seek advice from a person expert in dwelling design which reduces traffic noise intrusion.